juxt/juxt-accounting/README.md

 ## Pricing

 If you make use of the software and it becomes valuable to you, we ask that you make a one-off payment of £100 or BTC 1.00.
 These payments help to improve the software.
-Please make UK cheques payable to JUXT Ltd. and send to :-
+Please make UK cheques payable to JUXT LTD. and send to :-

-    JUXT Ltd.
+    JUXT LTD.
     40 Beaufort Drive,
     Barton Seagrave.
     KETTERING.
 NN15 6SF